Transport related air pollution and health impact

 To map transport activities in EU cities, Transport & Mobility Leuven will develop an urban transport model that holds an increased level of spatial detail compared to state-of-the-art models.
 The urban transport model will forecast transport activities in European cities up to 2030.

 To quantify exposure to airborne PM in urban environments resulting from traffic, road, shipping, rail and aviation, we will develop improved and integrated air quality dispersion and exposure models for urban and regional scales.
-Targeted measurements will be conducted in Rotterdam, Helsinki and Thessaloniki for source apportionment, exposure assessment and model evaluation.
+Targeted measurements will be conducted in Rotterdam, Helsinki, Oslo, London, Athens and Prague for source apportionment, exposure assessment and model evaluation.